Source-404/node3-weather-website/README.md

 # node3-weather-website
-Find logitude/lattitude and weather for cast for any area
+Find logitude/lattitude and weather forecast for any area